BladeRunnerJS/continuable-mocha/README.md

 ## Development

 - the source code is in `src`
 - tests are in `test`.
-Run default tests command via `npm test`. `npm run test:node:debug` or `npm run test:browser:debug` can be used to start a persistant test process which watches the director.
+Run default tests command via `npm test`. `npm run test:node:debug` or `npm run test:browser:debug` can be used to start a persistent test process which watches the director.